climate-action-hackathon/ClimateFrame/blogposts/notes for final presentation.md

 * This is only one possible use case:
     * Ideally local experts, governments, etc should be able to use any dataset and define actionable items on those
         * texts
-        * ASCII art universal symbol
+        * ASCII art universal symbol - symbols work well
         * calls
         * android smartphone app notifications
         * bi-directional messaging - calling the local experts back